Home » Paying For School » Public Service Student Loan Forgiveness

 California

-The California Student Loan Repayment Program offers up to $50,000 in funding to eligible applicants from selected medical disciplines who commit to a two or four-year service term in a health professional shortage area or a federally qualified health center.
+The California Student Loan Repayment Program offers funding to eligible applicants from selected medical disciplines who commit to a two or four-year service term in a health professional shortage area or a federally qualified health center.

 Colorado

 The state Health Service Corps Loan Repayment Program is available for healthcare providers working in designated health professional shortage areas to repay qualifying educational loans by serving underserved patients at approved clinical sites.
-Award amounts vary based on full- or part-time work and the specific medical or dental profession, with a maximum of $120,000 for full-time physicians and dentists.
+Award amounts vary based on full- or part-time work and the specific medical or dental profession.
 A three-year service commitment is required.

 District of Columbia

-The DC Bar Loan Repayment Assistance Program is available to qualified attorneys employed by eligible organizations in the District of Columbia, providing up to $12,000 annually to help repay educational loans.
+The DC Bar Loan Repayment Assistance Program is available to qualified attorneys employed by eligible organizations in the District of Columbia.

 Florida

-The Sunshine State’s Reimbursement Assistance for Medical Education Program (FRAME): This program is designed for professionals practicing in underserved areas of Florida, offering up to 25 percent (with a max of four years and $150,000) of the principal loan for medical or nursing degrees or studies leading to licensure
+The Sunshine State’s Reimbursement Assistance for Medical Education Program (FRAME): This program is designed for professionals practicing in underserved areas of Florida, offering a percentage of the principal loan for medical or nursing degrees or studies leading to licensure

 Illinois